-- 1. According to AASB 101 Presentation of Financial Statements, a 'complete set of financial statements' comprises: - (a) a statement of financial position as at the end of the period - (b) a statement of profit or loss and other comprehensive income for the period - (c) a statement of changes in equity for the period - (d) a statement of cash flows for the period - (e) notes, comprising a summary of significant accounting policies and other explanatory notes, and - (f) if the entity has applied an accounting policy retrospectively, made a retrospective restatement of items or has reclassified items in its financial statements: a statement of financial position as at the beginning of the earliest comparative period. - 2.
-The titles of the individual statements are not mandatory and an entity can, for example continue to refer to the statement of financial position as 'balance sheet' and to the statement of profit or loss as 'income statement'.
+- 1. According to AASB 101 Presentation of Financial Statements, a 'complete set of financial statements' comprises: - (a) a statement of financial position as at the end of the period - (b) a statement of profit or loss and other comprehensive income for the period - (c) a statement of changes in equity for the period - (d) a statement of cash flows for the period - (e) notes, comprising a summary of material accounting policy information and other explanatory notes, and - (f) if the entity has applied an accounting policy retrospectively, made a retrospective restatement of items or has reclassified items in its financial statements: a statement of financial position as at the beginning of the preceding period.

+Alternative titles for the financial statements